“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Dean, College of Science and Health

 Hulsizer has written about various topics related to the teaching of psychology, research methods, peace psychology, social justice, hate groups and genocide.
-He is co-author, with fellow Webster professor Linda M. Woolf, of "A Guide to Teaching Statistics: Innovations and Best Practices' (Wiley-Blackwell).
-He is a past recipient of the William T. Kemper Award for Excellence in Teaching at Webster University and the Emerson Excellence in Teaching Award, and he has received or shared multiple awards for research and instruction from the Society for the Teaching of Psychology.
+He is co-author, with fellow Webster professor Linda M. Woolf, of "A Guide to Teaching Statistics: Innovations and Best Practices (Wiley-Blackwell)."
+He is a past recipient of the William T. Kemper Award for Excellence in Teaching at Webster University and the Emerson Excellence in Teaching Award and has received or shared multiple awards for research and instruction from the Society for the Teaching of Psychology.

-Hulsizer holds a BA in Psychology from State University of New York at Buffalo and an MA and a PhD in Experimental Psychology from Kent State University.
+Hulsizer holds a Bachelor of Arts in Psychology from State University of New York at Buffalo, and an Master of Arts and a PhD in Experimental Psychology from Kent State University.

 Dawn Jensen

-Vice President of Business Development & Office of Corporate Partnerships
+Vice President of Business Development and Office of Corporate Partnerships

 Scott Kilgallon